 Take Your Curriculum Abroad—and Gather Rich Global Experiences

-Achieving the goal of patient- and client-centered care requires clinicians to pay attention to the context in which they practice.
-For a global perspective, we offer Institute-sponsored travel study to observe or participate in care delivery in another country.
-Students in every full-time, on-campus program will have the opportunity to apply for a global health experience as part of their curriculum.
+Achieving the goal of patient and client centered care requires clinicians to pay attention to the context in which they practice.
+For a global perspective, we offer MGH Institute-sponsored travel study to observe or participate in care delivery in another country.
+Students in full-time, on-campus programs have the opportunity to apply for a global health experience as part of their curriculum.
+Our faculty shape research and clinical experience relationships with communities and universities around the globe.

 Student Immersion Programs